 Death was coming, and he was bringing his friends.

-When John Tucker drove off that day the sky was a deep turquoise, the sun, a sharp, blood-red stone set within.
-He was smiling when he left home, eager to stop by Josie Pokes' place to pick up a one-month-old puppy.
-The dog was just a mutt, a perfect birthday present for Jack.
+When Paul Tucker drove off that day the sky was a deep turquoise, the sun, a sharp, blood-red stone set within.
+He was smiling when he left home, eager to stop by Josie Pokes' place to pick up a puppy.
+The dog was just a mutt, but a perfect birthday present for his son, Jack.

 "This one loves to go exploring," Josie told him wiping the sweat from her forehead.
 "The other pups stay with the mother, but this one wants to sniff everything.
 You better keep an eye on him."

-"Will do, Josie, and thanks again," John said, then climbed into his truck cradling the brown and white pup.
+"Will do, Josie, and thanks again," Paul said, then climbed into his truck cradling the brown and white pup.
 As soon as he set it on the seat the dog started walking around sniffing the new territory.
-"You're gonna be a handful," John chuckled.
+"You're gonna be a handful," Paul chuckled.

-"Good luck to you, John, and mind the signs," Josie yelled after him.
+"Good luck to you, Paul, and mind the signs," Josie yelled after him.
 "Things could get ugly, real fast 'round here if'n he comes."

 This was why he wanted to leave.
 This was why he knew he had to just pack up and get the hell out.
 "Yeah, I know, but I'm not afraid of him.
 He took my Jenny, he'll play hell trying to get Jack."

 "Mind what I say," she warned.
 "It's a shame that boy of yours can't speak, but it'll be a whole lot worse if'n he lost you too."

 "He used to read out loud with his mom, but then, when we lost her, he just stopped talking all together."